-In our digital world, nearly everyone reading this right now stores some sort of information about themselves on a personal computer.
+In our digital world, nearly everyone reading this right now stores some information about themselves on a personal computer.
 Especially if said information is sensitive, it should be kept from the hands of people who want to use it maliciously.

 No software is perfect.
 With millions of people attempting to exploit the system and get access to personal data, vulnerabilities will be found even in the best software.
 Having a strong developer team identifying and patching these vulnerabilities is crucial to the success of an operating system.
+In many aspects, Microsoft's Chromium-based Edge browser improved upon the first iteration of Edge, including compatibility for Windows 7 and Windows 8.

 March 2020 Windows usage statistics (from statcounter)